 - Fracture repair can be challenging due to tooth root length/location relative to the fracture, possible existing tooth/bone disease, and bone plating is rarely performed in companion animals due to mandible/maxillary (lower/upper jaw) anatomy.

 - Veterinary dentists are best equipped and trained to treat these conditions.
-Dental X-rays are needed to evaluate the fracture(s), adjacent teeth and vital structures (blood vessels, nerves, and nasal cavity).
-Many patients will need oral surgery (extractions, bone grafting), and closure prior to stabilization techniques is performed.
+Dental x-rays are needed to evaluate the fracture(s), adjacent teeth and vital structures (blood vessels, nerves, and nasal cavity).
+Many patients will need oral surgery (extractions, bone grafting), and closure prior to stabilization techniques being performed.

 Your pet needs to be evaluated under anesthesia before a treatment plan can be determined, which will include analysis of affected teeth, the needed oral surgery, stabilization technique/procedure and cost, and length of procedure (ie. 1.5 to 3 hours).